srobo/team-emails/SR2025/2025-01-08-jan-update.md

 * The second [Challenge submission deadline][challenge-deadline] is later this month
 * The [Virtual League][virtual-league] is coming up in February, and we have published a rules update clarifying how virtual league points are scaled

-## Second Challenge Deadline

-The [Challenges][challenges] offer stepping stones towards building your robot as well as allowing teams to collect valuable league points ahead of the competition.
-There are three Challenges which can be approached in any order.

-The second challenge deadline is coming up on Saturday **15th January 2025** at **6pm** UK time.
-Your team can submit any of the challenges by this time to earn league points for each they haven't already completed.

-There is one further submission deadline later in the year, though nothing stops your team getting all their submissions in sooner than that.

-## Virtual League

-Coming up in February, the [Virtual League][virtual-league] will be the first league matches of the competition.
-Run in the simulator, teams will pit their code against each other to score points.
-Teams must [submit their code][code-submitter-docs] by Thursday **6th February 2025** at **6pm** UK time and we'll be [livestreaming][virtual-league-livestream] the Virtual League from 1pm UK time on Saturday 8th.

-There will be four appearances per team in the Virtual League, with each Virtual League match being worth half a Main League match.
-To allow for this the [rules][rulebook] have been updated to double the unscaled league points on offer from the Main League (now 16 points for a win) and the Challenges (now 12 points each).
-This preserves the relative value of each aspect of the competition, as the rules had previously noted that league points from the Virtual League would be worth around a quarter of those for the league stage of the competition.

 ## Tech Days

 [Tech Days][tech-days] are opportunities for teams to spend a whole day working on their robot with lots of help available -- from a mix of long-experienced volunteers and more recent ex-competitors.
 They're also an opportunity to see how other teams are doing or get more direct help with your robots.